 Remember: Banks, credit card companies and the government will never ask you to click a link to provide them with any of the five items above.
 If you get an e-mail requesting you to update any of the above information, there's a good chance it's a phishing e-mail from a hacker.
 Don't be fooled!

-"As a legal partner, firm administrator, or legal associate, you don't have time to waste on technical and operational issues.
+"As a Police Chief, you don't have time to waste on technical and operational issues.
 That's where we shine!
 Call us and put an end to your IT problems finally and forever!"